Can the apologists for mono really be taking this ridiculously crappy sound seriously?

-The best Columbia stereo copies are rich, sweet and Tubey Magical — three areas in which the Sundazed reissues are seriously lacking.
+The best Columbia stereo copies on the original label are rich, sweet and Tubey Magical — three areas in which the Sundazed reissues are seriously lacking.

 Does anyone still care?
 We simply cannot be bothered with these bad Heavy Vinyl pressings.
 If you’re looking for mediocre sound just play the CD.
-I’m sure it’s just as terrible.
+I’m sure it’s every bit as bad.